 The Company grants credit in the course of its operations to customers, cooperatives, companies and lessees of the Company's facilities.
 The Company performs periodic credit evaluations of its customers' financial condition and generally does not require collateral.
 The Company provides allowances on its receivables, as required, based on accounts receivable aging and certain other factors.
-As of January 31, 2011 and October 31, 2010 the allowances totaled \$228,000 and \$122,000, respectively.
+As of April 30, 2011 and October 31, 2010 the allowances totaled \$145,000 and \$122,000, respectively.

-The Company's primary concentrations of credit risk at January 31, 2011 consist of \$492,000 due from Sunkist for lemon juice products and \$454,000 due from a third-party packinghouse for specialty crops.
+The Company has no significant concentrations of credit risk at April 30, 2011.
 The Company sells all of its avocado production to Calavo.